“Ma'am, I am not receiving the appropriate reply protocol from them.”

 Some purple photonic rays fly two feet above my head.
 They found me.
 Gotta run.

 “They’ve spotted me.
 I’m gonna make them suffer for it.
 Listen to me.
-I saw a corporal take down one of them with a blow to the stomach.
+I saw an ensign take down one of them with a blow to the stomach.
 Looks like that’s their weak spot.
 Find a way to reach Araujo, have him relay this to the crew communicator.
 We may be able to disable these bastards.”

 Those years in the circus before joining the fleet are working in my favor now.
-And my mom said it would be a waste of time...
-I can climb these cold metal walls like a monkey, from stud to stud.
+My mom said it would be a waste of time, but look at me now, I can climb these metal walls like a monkey, from stud to stud.
 I find myself at the top of the walls, and with a few steps I can be at the platform on the opposite side from where I was before.
 From there, I can think of something.

 That’s when I see him.
 Atavicius.
 He’s climbed the stairs to the platform.
 He hasn’t seen me yet.
 I need to tightrope my way on this wall to get there.
 He looks exactly the same.
 If they’ve become zombies, they’re the most pleasant ones I’ve ever seen.